Zulus under Shaka, approximately 5,000 (including auxillary allies)

 All of the tactical cards seem to be stacked against the Ndwandwes at Gqokli; they were not as disciplined as the Zulus, they had inferior hand-to-hand combat weapons, they were constrained by topography, and they were thirsty.
 They were probably cranky, too.
 But there is a method that I see would have allowed Nomahlanjana to use his superior numbers to wear down the Zulus on the hill.
 Instead of splitting his force to go off on a cattle raid to the south, he could have retained his entire force in echelon around the hill, sending them up in sequential waves, and allowing each wave to rest after the assault.
 This is something he tried in a half-hearted way during his third charge (see above), but he never gave it enough of a chance to work as a battle of attrition (nor did he or his subordinate indunas manage it very well).

 Though I could find no account of the Ndwandwes possessing as efficient a logistical system as the Zulus' corps of izindibi (the "caddy" boys), there should be nothing in a war game rulebook that would prevent a player from setting up a more organized system of resupplying the front line with water from the Umfolozi.
 If playing a battalion sized game, individual companies (amaviyo) could be detached to bring water to the parent amabutho from the river.
 This would serve to limit the attrition from fatigue and indiscipline.
+Since this was not evidently a standard practice in Nguni warfare up to this time, one could either roll a die to see if it would be allowed, or that both sides might agree on it, in the interest of academic research, of course.

 One of Shaka's tactics was deception.
 He sent off a third of his cattle and 700 of his warriors to the south to tempt and draw off Nomahlanjana, who thought only a small rear guard (and not the entire Zulu impi) was on top of the hill.
 The trouble with most war games is that both players can see all the forces on the board (or table) at once.
 How to simulate this all-important tool of deception?